10 Things to Do in Washington DC in Winter

 Smithsonian Museum| ©Bobak Ha'Eri

-The Smithsonian Museum, or rather the complex, as it consists of 17 museums, art galleries and a zoo, is the best known and one of the most important in the world.
-These places are the most popular in winter, since you have a huge offer of history, culture, science, art, etc..
-And all this under cover and protected from the cold.
+The Smithsonian Museum, or rather complex, as it consists of 17 museums, art galleries, and a zoo, is the best known and one of the most important in the world.
+These places are the most popular in winter, as they offer a huge range of history, culture, science, art, etc. And all of this is indoors and protected from the cold.

 Book a guided tour of the Smithsonian National Museum